 Why become a Design-Integrated business?

 We live in a technology-dependent world.
 From Zoom calls to WhatsApp groups, digital platforms have become the only way many of us work, exercise, get educated and stay in touch with family and friends.
 The global coronavirus pandemic has made human-centered design more critical than ever before.
+If you truly want to ensure that your business sails, utilizing tactics such as tax business software solutions might be key.

 What exactly is a Design-Integrated business?